DevSilv/ARCHIVED-varts-bootstrap/README.md

 ## Disclaimers

 Although I have made efforts to make the website (that this project contains) work as intended and described, it is not a "professional" website.
 Specifically, it was not tested in terms of separate unit tests or similar.
 It was tested to build on two platforms.
 For details on the platform, see the section "[Environment, tools and technologies used](#environment-tools-and-technologies-used)" below.

-## How to see this website?

-One can see this website online by going to the following URL in their web browser: https://silvuss.github.io/

 ## Environments, tools and technologies used